School of Law Logo5:18pm 09/22/2025

 Currently, the Law School also offers MAX by AccessLex programming for our students.
 This gives students access to in-person and online lessons and informational sessions regarding the financial components of law school and legal practice, including information about student loans and debt.
 In addition to programming sessions, MAX offers one-on-one financial coaching from Accredited Financial Counselors.

-A Special Note for Veterans and their Dependents: For information on educational benefits for qualified veterans and their dependents, please visit the Veteran and Military Affairs website at https://vets.sa.ua.edu/ or contact the VMA office at (205) 348-0983.
+A Special Note for Veterans and their Dependents: For information on educational benefits for qualified veterans and their dependents, please visit the UA Veteran and Military Affairs website at https://vets.sa.ua.edu/ or contact them at (205) 348-0983.